genshin-base/main-site/data/translated/builds/en.md

 When using Husk of Opulent Dreams, Serpent Spine stacks are prioritized over Husk of the Opulent Dreams stacks, due to their conflicting nature in gaining stacks (Off-field and on-field)

 [Skyward Pride](#weapon:skyward-pride)<br>
 Useful if you are unable to get ER from your substats.
 Does really well while its passive is active, but falls off in sustained fights.
-Comfort option that has quite a big power gap if compared with Serpent Spine or Whiteblind.
+Comfort option that can lose to a high refined Whiteblind with stacks.

 [Favonius Greatsword](#weapon:favonius-greatsword)<br>
 Only recommended with high refines, as its usefulness scales with its particle generation capabilities.
 R5 allows her to self-battery assuming some additional particles from enemies, but a second Geo is always recommended regardless for resonance.